bullenweg/bullenweg.github.io/README.md

 #### Announces Advanced Custom Fields security vulnerability

-In a [since deleted tweet](https://x.com/automattic/status/1842612123488473341) Automattic (Matt) violated responsible disclosure by announcing a vulnerability in WPEngine's ACF plugin.
+In a [since deleted tweet](https://x.com/automattic/status/1842612123488473341) Automattic (Matt) violates responsible disclosure by announcing a vulnerability in WPEngine's ACF plugin.

 > Automattic's security team has responsibly disclosed a vulnerability in @wp_acf to @wpengine.
 As is standard, they have 30 days to issue a fix before public disclosure.
 We have reserved this CVE for the issue: https://www.cve.org/CVERecord?id=CVE-2024-9529